yosinski/GitResultsManager/README.md

     WARNING: GitResultsManager running in GIT_DISABLED mode: no git information saved!
 (Is /Users/jason/temp/examples in a git repo?)

-Warning because we aren't running from within a git repoitory, removing most of the usefulness of GitResultsManager.
+Warning because we aren't running from within a git repository, removing most of the usefulness of GitResultsManager.

       Logging directory: results/121030_183101_run-name

-The directory that was created for this run, in the format <datestamp>_<timestamp>_<name of run>
+The directory that was created for this run, in the format `<datestamp>_<timestamp>_<name of run>`

             Command run: ./demo-c